How to Conduct a Win/Loss Interview

 1. Create an interview guide.
 An interview guide is simply the list of questions you want to ask, with a few reminders for yourself (like the participant incentive information at the end of the call).

 2. The most important question of any Win/Loss interview is “Why did you decide not to move forward with us” (or for a Win interview, “why DID you decide to move forward with us).
 Before you ask this question, you want to warm up the participant first.
 Ideally you ask this question somewhere between the 5-10 minute mark of the conversation.
-Good warmup and ice-breaker questions include: “how did you originally hear about us”, oro “what was it that initially attracted you to us… why did you decide to go ahead and take a demo”.
-Once the conversation is flowing a bit, then you can lean ask this question.some text
+Good warmup and ice-breaker questions include: “how did you originally hear about us”, or “what was it that initially attracted you to us… why did you decide to go ahead and take a demo”.
+Once the conversation is flowing a bit, then you can lean ask this question.

 1. Ask for 3 reasons: It can be surprisingly easy to miss one of the key reasons for why they decided not to go with you because they spent too much time on some other reason.
 When you ask this question, a helpful tip is to ask for 3 reasons.
 “What would you say are the top 3 reasons you decided not to move forward with us”.
 This ensures that they’ll move through all of the reasons, and if they only have 1 or 2 reasons they’ll let you know.